Nola-Developer-Incubator/MardiGrasParadeGame/README.md

 Prefer a fast, visual check first?
 Open the lightweight project landing page or launch the dev server and open the game in your browser immediately.

+Note: You can also click the start logo on the game's tutorial overlay to open the project landing page in a new browser tab.

 1) Open the project landing page (static):
 - Open `docs/website/index.html` in your browser, or serve it quickly: